r3dh4r7/neo-remote-commander/README.md

 You can use an explorer to monitor the host wallet, see when the GAS shows up and see the relativity between command execution time in the terminal/console, and the blockchain probe delay setting.

+### Managing spawned processes

+The PID of every command executed by the host is always logged in *CMD* and *ALL* verbosity levels.

+Because command execution is asynchronous, spawned process outputs get logged to the console with their respective PIDs for reference.

+To stop/control a spawned process, you can track the PID in another console instance.

+On Linux, you could use `kill <PID> ` to kill a process.
+And if your command spawned more processes, you can use `ps --ppid <PID>` to see the sub-processes.
+And then you can kill each individual sub-process, or track further sub-processes.

 ## Components